KSP-KOS/KSLib/doc/lib_navigation.md

   * `Scalar`

 description:
   * Returns the angle to the descending node of ves with respect to the ves' body's equator.
+Positive if the node is ahead of you, negative otherwise.

 ### angleToRelativeAscendingNode
 args: